nishadtupe/Sentiment-Analysis-of-Sport-Tweets/README.md

-#  MS-SMM-FA18 Project - "Sports event tweets sentiment analysis and classification"
+###  MS-SMM-FA18 Project - "Sports event tweets sentiment analysis and classification"

-## Izolda Fetko, Nishad Tupe , Sushant Athaley - University of Indiana , Bloomington
+#### Izolda Fetko, Nishad Tupe , Sushant Athaley - University of Indiana , Bloomington
-### This repository contains Python Code Files , Datasets , Visualization Images.

-# Abstract
+## Abstract
 Twitter is one of the most vastly used social media platforms that allow individuals to voice their opinions on a broad range of topics, one of them is sports.
 Fans frequently use Twitter to show their